01mf02/jq-lang-spec/spec.typ

 - Performance: The semantics should allow for performant execution.
 - Compatibility: The semantics should be consistent with jq.

-One particular improvement over jq are the new update semantics (@updates), which are simpler to describe and implement, eliminate a range a potential errors, and allow for more performant execution.
+The most significant improvement over jq behaviour described in this text are the new update semantics (@updates), which are simpler to describe and implement, eliminate a range a potential errors, and allow for more performant execution.